xcube-dev/xcube/docs/source/plugins.rst

 Plugins
 =======

 xcube's functionality can be extended by plugins.
-A plugin is a Python module that is detected by xcube at runtime and dynamically loaded by xcube on demand, that is, once the extensions added by plugins need to be made available.
+A plugin contributes extensions to specific extension points defined by xcube.
+Plugins are detected and dynamically loaded, once the available extensions need to be inquired.

 Installing Plugins
 ==================